AvivC/RibbonLang/README.md

 # The Ribbon programming language

 Ribbon is an interpreted dynamic programming language.
-It's inspired by the likes of Python, Javascript and a dash of Lua.
+It's inspired by the likes of Python and Javascript with a dash of Lua.

 [Here you can find a 2D game written in Ribbon](src/game).